HaoranMa1023/OASVD/README.md

 pip install -e .
 ```

-The editable install (`pip install -e .`) makes the `oasvd` package available on your `PYTHONPATH` so that the notebooks can import the core algorithms.
+The editable install (`pip install -e .`) makes the `core` package available on your `PYTHONPATH` so that the notebooks can import the core algorithms.

 ### Running in Google Colab